corda/corda-docs-portal/content/en/platform/corda/5.0-beta/introduction/corda4-differences.md

 ## Notary

 Similar to the ledger, notary protocols are now pluggable.
 Notary protocols are implemented by plugin CorDapps.
-Corda 5.0 supports the non-validating notary protocol only, and is designed for use by CorDapps that use the UTXO ledger model.
-Notary protocols can make use of a fixed-function uniqueness service, which provides double-spend protection and time-window validation amongst other things.
+Corda 5.0 supports the non-validating notary protocol only and it is designed for use by CorDapps that use the UTXO ledger model.
+Notary protocols can make use of a fixed-function uniqueness service, which provides double-spend protection and time-window validation, amongst other things.

 The non-validating notary protocol behaves similarly to the equivalent protocol in Corda 4, the main differences being: